Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 If you’re a tenant in Singapore, it’s important to understand the Minor Repair Clause and how it can affect you.
 Here are some tips to help you navigate this clause:

 1. Read your tenancy agreement carefully: Before you sign your tenancy agreement, make sure you understand all the terms, including the Minor Repair Clause.
 If you’re unsure about anything, ask your property agent for clarification.
+The CEA template is a guide, not compulsory, and terms are negotiable.

 2. Negotiate the terms: If you’re not comfortable with the amount stated in the Minor Repair Clause, you can try to negotiate the amount with your landlord.
 For example, you could ask for a cap on the cost of minor repairs or ask the landlord to be responsible for certain types of repairs.